crunchbang/Machine_Perception-DS863/README.md

 All the code in this repo can be executed and tested with Python 3.x.

-Use [Anaconda](https://anaconda.org/) for a hassel-free installation of Python3 & OpenCV3.
+Use [Anaconda](https://anaconda.org/) for a hassle-free installation of Python3 & OpenCV3.